The Summer holidays will soon be but a distant memory. Soon we will be moaning about wet school runs and homework.

 The Battle of the Broccoli by Rhyming With Wine

 I Think my Toddler Might be Donald Trump by Whinge Whinge Wine

-See you next month for some more giggles, in the meantime head over to my blog, Life, Love and Dirty Dishes for some more laughs.
+Head over to my blog, Life, Love and Dirty Dishes for some more laughs. — Claire